rlisahuang/rlisahuang.github.io/_pages/fun.md

 - Ongoing interests: weight-lifting, hiking
 - Also good at: archery
-- Attempted but failed: figure skating
+- Not-so-good but still trying: figure skating